whitelion351/vehicle-ecu/README.md

 .py file is written for python 3.6

-This is no where near the finished project.
-There is a base framework for Arduino <-> PC communication.
-Only the data for fuel injector times are being sent and displayed.
-TKinter is the GUI framework.
+Base functionality is implemented.
+Arduino <-> PC communication, fuel and ignition timing, decoding the CKP... its all there.
+Still much more work needed but with the right circuit to grab the crank signal and mosfets for the outputs, this should actually run an engine (v6 mustang).